Operating Rules of the Commission for the Control of INTERPOL’s Files

 Rule 2: Withdrawal of members

-(a) he/she has a personal interest in the case (including a spousal, parental or other close family relationship), personal or professional relationship, or a subordinate relationship with any of the parties;
+(a) he/she has a personal inter est in the case, including a personal relationship (spousal, parental, or other close family relationship), professional relationship, or subordinate relationship with any of the parties;

-(c) he/she engages in any political, administrative, professional or any other activity which is incompatible with his/her independence or impartiality;
+(c) he/she engages in any political, administrative, professional, or other activity which is incompatible with his/her independence or impartiality;

-(d) he/she is a national of the country source of the data challenged by an applicant;
+(d) he/she is a national of the country that is the source of the data being challenged by an applicant;

 (e) for any other reason, when his/her independence or impartiality may legitimately be called into doubt.